DonovanFitzGerald/house-sales-app/README.md

 # House Sales App

-A house listing management application built with Laravel 12, Blade, Tailwind CSS, Alpine.js, and Breeze.
-This application provides a platform for browsing, searching, and managing house listings with role-based admin control.
+A house listing management app built with Laravel 12, Blade, Tailwind CSS, Alpine.js, and Breeze.
+This application provides a platform for browsing and managing house listings.

-## Overview

-This project is a modern Laravel application designed for house listings.
-It features a responsive design built with Tailwind CSS and powered by Laravel's framework.
-The application supports two user roles: regular users who can browse and search houses, and administrators who have full CRUD capabilities for managing listings.
+This project features a responsive design built with Tailwind CSS and powered by Laravel's framework.
+The application supports two user roles: regular users who can browse and administrators who have full CRUD capabilities for managing listings.

 ## Features